ZigzagAwaka/RandomMoonFX/zigzag.randommoonfx/README.md

 ### Not compatible with
 - [InfectedCompany](https://thunderstore.io/c/lethal-company/p/InfectedCompany/InfectedCompany/) : causes some infected players desyncs (I think?)
-- `LLL Ship Lever Fix` feature in [ScienceBird_Tweaks](https://thunderstore.io/c/lethal-company/p/ScienceBird/ScienceBird_Tweaks/) : this should be disabled in the config

-### About LLL
+### About LethalLevelLoader
-- Not directly concerning this mod, if you have LLL installed you may *sometimes* notice a softlock during the moon loading phase concerning the ship's lever (it depends on your installed mods).
-If you have this issue or just want to be safe, then install [LLLHotreloadPatch](https://thunderstore.io/c/lethal-company/p/dopadream/LLLHotreloadPatch/) and the issue should be fixed
+- If you have LethalLevelLoader installed, please install [LethalLevelLoaderUpdated](https://thunderstore.io/c/lethal-company/p/pacoito/LethalLevelLoaderUpdated/) because without it wou may have issues

 ### Features
 This mod is an upgrade of the original **RandomMoon** mod and adds some bug fixes and improvements to make it compatible with the latest game updates.